For teachers and moderators

 Answers a discussion prompt.

-Replies to you directly in a class discussion or in a private feedback discussion.
+Replies to you directly in a cohort discussion or in a private feedback discussion.

-Completes a step that requires manual review (in-app notification only unless you subscribe to the email digest).
+Completes a step that is set up to require manual review (in-app notification only unless you subscribe to the email digest).

 Learner discussion notifications